rust-lang/rustc-perf/collector/README.md

     `flamegraph`, viewable with a web browser, is written to a file with a `flamegraph` prefix.
 Output from `crox`, viewable with Chromium's profiler, is written to a file with a `crox` prefix.
-- `time-passes`: Profile with rustc's `-Ztime-passes`.
-  - **Purpose**.
-This gives a high-level indication of compiler performance by showing how long each compilation pass takes.
-  - **Slowdown**.
-None.
-  - **Output**.
-Human-readable text output is written to files with a `Ztp` prefix.
-Note that the parents of indented sub-passes are shown below those passes, rather than above.
-Note also that the LLVM passes run in parallel, which can make the output confusing.
 - `perf-record`: Profile with [`perf-record`](https://perf.wiki.kernel.org/index.php/Main_Page), a
     sampling profiler.